cashubtc/nuts/tests/XX-tests.md

 ```

 The exact UTF-8 SHA-256 preimage and the expected channel ID are therefore the
-same as `spilman-test-vector-channel-id`.
+same as `spilman-test-vector-channel-id-keysetv2`.

-## spilman-test-vector-output-nonce-and-blinding
+## spilman-test-vector-output-nonce-and-blinding-keysetv2

 This vector covers one 64-sat output in the 100-sat funding token from
-`spilman-test-vector-channel-id`.
+`spilman-test-vector-channel-id-keysetv2`.
 With zero fees and a maximum output amount
 of 64, that funding token has outputs of 64, 32, and 4 sats.
 This vector does
 not define the funding output's stage-1 P2PK keys; it only defines its
 per-proof NUT-10 nonce and Cashu blind-signature blinding factor.